Get, renew or replace a status card

-Find out how to apply for a status card and about processing time.
+Find out how to get, renew or replace a status card and how long it'll take.

 Services and information

-Find out how to apply for a Secure Certificate of Indian Status (secure status card) or a Certificate of Indian Status (status card).
+Find out how to apply for, renew or replace a Secure Certificate of Indian Status (secure status card) or a Certificate of Indian Status (status card).

 Find out what documents are required when applying for a secure status card.

 Find out how to renew your status card.
-Secure status cards are valid 10 years for adults and 5 years for children or dependent adults.
+Secure status cards are valid 10 years for adults and dependent adults and 5 years for children.